Chris44442/cyclone5_soc_fpga_config_tool/README.md

 # Cyclone V SoC FPGA Config Linux Tool

 On Cyclone V SoC devices the HPS can access the FPGA manager to configure the FPGA.
 This tool automates the entire process and should run on any Linux distro.
-Do not try to use it on Arria, Stratix, Agilex or other devices, it will not work (although with a few tweaks it might).
-To work on your device, you will need to make sure `cdratio` and `RBF_FILE` are set correctly.
+Do not try to use it on devices other than Cyclone V SoC, it will not work (although with a few tweaks it might).
+Make sure `cdratio` and `RBF_FILE` are set correctly.
 The current cdratio is set for the Terasic DE10-Nano.

-Shoutout to [Nicolás Hasbún](https://github.com/nhasbun/de10nano_fpga_linux_config) whose work inspired me to make this tool in Rust.

 ## Documentation